 A messy workspace can distract you from getting your job done, while an organised desk can help you reduce additional stress and anxiety.
-Most remote teachers need an ergonomic desk and files storage adjusted according to their needs.
+Most remote teachers need an ergonomic desk and file storage adjusted according to their needs.

 You will need a tech distance learning classroom setup to deliver quality lectures.
 Start with a decent computer or laptop that has a fast internet connection.
-A high-resolution webcam is essential for your set up as well as a good headset with a microphone so your students can hear you loud and clear.
+A high-resolution webcam is essential for your set up, as well as a good headset with a microphone so your students can hear you loud and clear.
 Other tech features like a tripod, a ring light or an ergonomic keyboard and mouse are good as additional support.

 The widely popular whiteboard is a staple piece of every teacher’s equipment.
 It can be used to write notes and illustrations, draw diagrams, use it as a score chart and more.

 Whiteboards are essential to support remote teaching and keep students interested in the current lecture.

 As a teacher, most of your time is spent on a chair looking at your computer.
 You need an ergonomic chair to support your spine and posture to feel comfortable during classes.

 One of the top online teaching classroom ideas teachers are using is props.
 Especially if you are teaching children, you have to consider using proper props during lectures.
 It will help students to focus and engage better with the topic.
 You can use props such as:

 You can also use virtual stickers and reward coupons so students can get more motivation and engagement for their lessons.